Signals is a free app that provides countdown and start signal sounds for sailing races.

 For automatic signals, the length of the signal is set to 1.5 seconds.
 For manual signals, the signal is as long as the button held down.

+You can program an Arduino (or similar micro-controller) to work with Signals.
 The characters sent over USB are “1” to start the sound signal and “0” to stop it at 9600 baud.
 The micro-controller must be set up to respond to these characters.
 Fortunately the code for this is not complicated and is available with the source code for the app itself (in the file main.cpp).

-Source code is available at https://bitbucket.org/Rotor-Rig/signals-mobile
+Source code for the Android app is available at https://bitbucket.org/Rotor-Rig/signals-mobile